USDA-FSA/fsa-design-system/guides/front-end/class-names.md

 layout: guide
 parent: "Front-end"
 title: "Naming Conventions"
-intro: "The FSA Design System uses specific nomenclature and conventions to enforce a more structured approach to CSS."
+intro: "The Design System uses specific nomenclature and conventions to enforce a more structured approach to CSS."
 ---

 ## Class Naming Best Practices

 The Cascading Style Sheets (CSS) use a naming convention that follows the Block Element Modifier (BEM) methodology.
-BEM aligns the approach that all FSA Application should utilize technology and coding practices that are easy to use, modular, and flexible.
-The nomenclature is specifically designed to be followed in a strict way to enforce complience accross a large array of FSA Applications.
+BEM aligns the approach that all FPAC Application should utilize technology and coding practices that are easy to use, modular, and flexible.
+The nomenclature is specifically designed to be followed in a strict way to enforce complience accross a large array of Applications.
 For larger, more complex websites and online applications, it is very important for all Development teams to utilize a standard naming convention.
 This enables better portability of assets and components across multiple projects and products.

 The structure of all CSS class names are in the `"block__elem--mod"` format, and use a single hyphen to eperate individual words withing the block, element, or the modifier portion of the class name.